YerrollaJansi/2-1-LABS/C++ LAB/experiment 4/readme.md

-# Write a C++ program to declare Struct.
+# AIM : Write a C++ program to declare Struct.
 Initialize and display contents of member Variables.
 # ALGORITHM :
  Step 1 - Include the required header files (iostream.h and string).
  Step 2 - Create a structure (student) with the following member variables.